COVID-19: The biopharmaceutical industry is leading the way in developing vaccines, treatments & diagnostics

 Gilead also anticipates for results from their Phase 3 SIMPLE-Severe study to be available in the near future.
 Beyond the ongoing studies of remdesivir, Gilead is looking forward to the initiation of combination studies of remdesivir to understand whether the addition of other drugs may enhance patient outcomes.

 Gilead announced results from phase 3 trial of Remdesivir in patients with moderate COVID-19.
 Study demonstrates 5-day treatment course of Remdesivir resulted in significantly greater clinical improvement versus treatment with standard of care alone.
-Data add to body of evidence from prior studies demonstrating benefit of Remdesivir in hospitalized patients with COVID-19.
+Data adds to body of evidence from prior studies demonstrating benefit of Remdesivir in hospitalized patients with COVID-19.

 Gilead announced additional data on remdesivir, an investigational antiviral for the treatment of COVID-19, adding to the available body of knowledge on treatment outcomes with remdesivir.
-The data are being presented at the Virtual COVID-19 Conference as part of the 23rd International AIDS Conference (AIDS 2020: Virtual) and include a comparative analysis of the Phase 3 SIMPLE-Severe trial and a real-world retrospective cohort of patients with severe COVID-19.
+The data would be presented at the Virtual COVID-19 Conference as part of the 23rd International AIDS Conference (AIDS 2020: Virtual) and include a comparative analysis of the Phase 3 SIMPLE-Severe trial and a real-world retrospective cohort of patients with severe COVID-19.

 |Ipsen||Ipsen donated financial resources to the Institut Pasteur that has devoted a portion of its research, since January, to understanding SARS-CoV-2 in terms of epidemiology, biological characteristics and pathogenicity.|